 The study has determined that the area is an example of a highly intact example of an early 20th century street car suburb in Ottawa.
 With very few exceptions, the area retains the majority of the original houses.
 The impressive detached houses on Clemow and Monkland Avenues and Linden Terrace were predominantly built within the same time period in the early 20th century which exhibit high quality workmanship.
 The houses feature details that express a mix of architectural influences and display similar design elements of the OIC’s covenants such as their consistent setbacks and shared relationship to the street.

-It is anticipated that the Built Heritage Sub-Committee and City Council will consider the HCD Plan this fall.
+It is anticipated that the Built Heritage Sub-Committee and City Council will consider the HCD Plan in January 2020.
 Owners will be notified by mail in advance of when these meetings will occur should they wish to attend.

 The Study Area for the Phase II Clemow Estate HCD Study overlaps with the study area of another ongoing City study called the Bank Street in the Glebe: Height and Character Study.
 This may affect the properties at the northwest, southwest and southeast corners of Bank Street at Clemow Avenue.
 In order to capture potential synergies between the two studies and provide convenience for interested residents, joint public events may be held for both studies

 Meetings and Public Engagement